What I learned from my experiences with white tail spider bites.

 Now I have made my own organic kawakawa healing balm, which would also help along with an application of manuka honey.

-Poppy Joy, writing about health from my perspective.
+Poppy Joy, Intuitive Health Coach, writing about health from my perspective.
+Available for health consultations.